HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 A plugin for OpenRocket [3] that utilizes pre-existing frameworks to run simulations according to the Monte Carlo [1] method.
 The simulation will take into account basic weather data (for example wind and atmospheric conditions) and be contextualized  within the launch site's topography.
 Integration with controller software will be provided, allowing controlled motor gimballing to be included in the simulation.
 Flight performance and path data will be presented in a graphical format, with a focus on the rocket's predicted landing site.

 ### 1.3 Product overview

-The part that we are designing is a subelement of an overall project, and it has been created so that it has the ability to work in conjunction with a larger rocket system that other groups are working on.
-The over branching theme of the project is to be able to create a rocket that is able to successfully launch outside with the given conditions. <br>
+The part that we are designing is a sub-element of an overall project, and it has been created so that it has the ability to work in conjunction with a larger rocket system that other groups are working on.
+The over branching theme of the project is to be able to create a rocket that is able to successfully launch outside with the given conditions.

 Rockets are incredibly costly and require a lot of time and manpower in order to create.
 Additionally, a failing rocket can have disastrous consequences, and therefore when building a rocket it is essential that all possible variables and factors are considered to prevent any sort of failure.
 To help prevent rocket failure, we have been assigned a project which will help determine two things, where the rocket will land after being launched, and the estimates required for the PID controller in the motor.
 The first part uses _Monte Carlo_ simulations to factor in all possible variables to predict the possible landing positions of a rocket.
 This should be carried out with automation, and result in a scatter plot which gives us a range of the possible positions the rocket can land in.
-The second part of our project should find the correct variables for the PID motor in the rocket. <br>
+The second part of our project should find the correct variables for the PID motor in the rocket.

 The function of our project is so that physical testing will not be needed on launch day.
 This is due to the fact that physical testing can be costly, and in a real-life situation it is simply not viable to have physical testing done before launching the ‘real product’.
 Additionally, external factors are constantly changing e.g. wind speed, etc. and therefore even if physical testing was possible, it would be close to impossible to recreate the conditions in which we were testing for the final product.
 The use of Monte Carlo simulations does this for us.
 It creates a series of scenarios which consider all the possible factors in order to determine a landing spot for the rocket.
 This information can then be used to determine the power of which the motors should be running for a successful rocket launch.

 #### 1.3.1 Product perspective

 The product overview defines the product perspective, functions, user characteristics, and limitations of the system we are designing.

-#### 1.3.1 Product perspective

-The system that we are designing is a subelement of the larger system, and it has been created so that it has the ability to work in conjunction with a larger rocket system that other groups are working on.
+The system that we are designing is a sub-element of the larger system, and it has been created so that it has the ability to work in conjunction with a larger rocket system that other groups are working on.
 The over branching theme of the project is to be able to create a rocket that is able to successfully launch outside with the given conditions.
 The simulation software we are designing will statistically predict the rocket's flight and help design the control parameters for the avionics.

 Rockets are incredibly costly and require a lot of time and manpower in order to create.
 Additionally, a failing rocket can have disastrous consequences, and therefore when building a rocket it is essential that all possible variables and factors are considered to prevent any sort of failure.
 To help prevent rocket failure, we have been assigned a project which will help determine two things, where the rocket will land after being launched, and the estimates required for the PID controller in the motor.

 The first part uses _Monte Carlo_ simulations [1] to factor in all possible variables to predict the possible landing positions of a rocket.
 This should be carried out with automation, and result in a scatter plot which gives us a range of the possible positions the rocket can land in.
 The second part of our project should find the correct variables for the PID motor in the rocket.

 In order to generate the correct variables for the PID motor controller, we will need to work in collaboration with the Mission Control teams and integrate our simulation software with their software.
 The success of the rocket flight simulations will be dependent on the design and union of both software systems.

 #### 1.3.2 Product functions

 The main functions of the product are range safety and site selection through Monte Carlo simulation [1] methodologies, in conjunction with incorporating a PID controller to allow for control tuning and design in the simulation.

 The function of our project is so that physical testing will not be needed on launch day.
 This is due to the fact that physical testing can be costly, and in a real-life situation it is simply not viable to have physical testing done before launching the ‘real product’.
 Additionally, external factors are constantly changing e.g. wind speed, etc. and therefore even if physical testing was possible, it would be close to impossible to recreate the conditions in which we were testing for the final product.
 The use of Monte Carlo simulations does this for us.
 It creates a series of scenarios that consider all the possible factors in order to determine a landing spot for the rocket.

 We will simulate the rocket in OpenRocket [3] to create a graphical output of predicted landing locations, by varying parameters.
 These parameters will include basic weather data, parachute ejection time, launch angle, and motor performance.
 By automatically generating and optimizing these parameters, the safety and performance of each simulated flight can be determined from the graphical output.
 This allows the optimal combination of parameters to be established prior to the launch of the physical rocket.

 To meet the requirements of the minimum viable product, the Monte Carlo simulation [1] will:

 - Automatically generate various parameters for the rocket simulation.
 - Create a graphical output of predicted landing locations from the various parameters generated.

 The main function of the PID controller is to simulate the controller and determine estimates for the controller parameters.
 This is achieved in OpenRocket through the use of simulation listeners.

 To meet the requirements of the minimum viable product, the PID controller will:

 - Determine estimates for the PID controller parameters through simulation listeners.

 #### 1.3.3 User characteristics

 This project will be all open source and as such will need to use open source tools to make it accessible to the community, such as OpenRocket [3].
 OpenRocket is a program for all model-rocketeers who intend to estimate their rocket's performance before physically building and flying it.
 The user should have a general understanding of how to use this software, however, there are no educational requirements as this is an open-source project.
 This system may have users with or without OpenRocket experience.
 Technical expertise will be required while installing and understanding the functions within the system.
 Users should be familiar with Monte Carlo simulations and PID controllers as well as understanding how they work.

 #### 1.3.4 Limitations

 There are very many possible limitations of the product.

 Firstly, there are a few limitations that may occur with the overall project.
 These are listed below:

 - We are supposed to work in conjunction with other groups.
 However, due to the recent pandemic, it will be significantly harder to be able to collaborate and share our code with other groups, particularly those that are working with physical hardware.
 - There is a limited time-frame for the creation of the product.
 While time-frames are also expected in a real-world situation, our time-frame is significantly shorter than given if this were to be carried out with a real rocket.
 This means that there will be significant cuts needed to be made over what we will be able to include in the product.

 Secondly, there are limitations with the _Monte Carlo_simulations [1].
 Such examples of these limitations are listed below:

 - Monte Carlo simulations can be complex, and if a proper understanding of the way the program works is not developed, then that can result in an incorrect implementation of the program, and therefore incorrect estimates.
 - Values produced by the Monte Carlo simulations are _estimates_.
 They are not exact values.
 We need to be able to account for this fact when using the Monte Carlo values.

 There are also possible limitations of the final product:

 - During the launch of the rocket, the rocket will be sending real-time data back from its current location to the computer used to launch it.
 This means that it is likely to result in a time-delay between what is currently being picked up by the rocket, and the time that the computer receives this information.
 - Additionally, there is the possibility of interference being picked up as the data is being transmitted / the data being lost.

 ## 2. References

 [1] A. Pace, "Monte Carlo Simulation", May, 2020.
 [Online].
-Available: https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Research/Monte-Carlo-Simulation.
+Available: <https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Research/Monte-Carlo-Simulation>.
 [Accessed May.
 20, 2020].

 [2] A. Geldenhuis, "Rocket Project Intro", Date unknown.
 [Online].
-Available: https://andre-geldenhuis.github.io/rocket-intro-2020-slides/index.html.
+Available: <https://andre-geldenhuis.github.io/rocket-intro-2020-slides/index.html>.
 [Accessed May.
 20, 2020].

 [3] M. Behan, "OpenRocket - Extending OpenRocket", May, 2020.
 [Online].
-Available: https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Research/OpenRocket.
+Available: <https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Research/OpenRocket>.
 [Accessed May.
 20, 2020].

 [4] G. Strongman, "Ergonomics and Safe Computer Usage", May, 2020.
 [Online].
-Available: https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Other/Ergonomics-and-Safe-Computer-Usage.
+Available: <https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Other/Ergonomics-and-Safe-Computer-Usage>.
 [Accessed May.
 20, 2020].

 [5] Victoria University of Wellington, "Project Management - Health and Safety", 2020.
 [Online].
-Available: https://ecs.wgtn.ac.nz/Courses/ENGR301_2020T1/HealthAndSafety.
+Available: <https://ecs.wgtn.ac.nz/Courses/ENGR301_2020T1/HealthAndSafety>.
 [Accessed May.
 22, 2020].

 [6] Quinlan, B., 2015.
 Dimensional Analysis: How Many Monte Carlo Simulations Should I Run?
 Part 2. [online] Blog.3dcs.com.
 Available at: <https://blog.3dcs.com/dimensional-analysis-how-many-monte-carlo-simulations-should-i-run> [Accessed 3 June 2020].